jminnier/jminnier.github.io/shiny.md

 github page</a> for source code.

-## START App
+## START - Shiny Transcriptome Analysis Tool

-START - Shiny Transcriptome Analysis Tool - allows users to upload their gene (or protein, miRNA, etc) expression data and interactively explore and visualize the data and analysis results.
+START app allows users to upload their gene (or protein, miRNA, etc) expression data and interactively explore and visualize the data and analysis results.
 It provides simple analysis pipelines as well as the ability to visualize already analyzed data.